Zebulon Vance: Early life

 Vance was born in a log cabin in the settlement of Reems Creek in Buncombe County, North Carolina, near present-day Weaverville, and was baptized at the Presbyterian church on Reems Creek.
-He was the third of eight children of Mira Margaret Baird and David Vance Jr., a farmer and innkeeper.
+He was the third of eight children of David Vance Jr., a farmer and innkeeper, and his wife, Mira Margaret (née Baird).
 His paternal grandfather, David Vance, was a member of the North Carolina House of Commons and a colonel in the American Revolutionary War, serving under George Washington at Valley Forge.
 His maternal grandfather was Zebulon Baird, a state senator from Buncombe County, North Carolina.
 His uncle was Congressman Robert Brank Vance, namesake of his elder brother, Congressman Robert B. Vance.
 He was reared by Venus, a house slave.

 Around 1833, the Vance family moved to Lapland, now Marshall, North Carolina.
 There, David Vance operated a stand, providing drovers with provisions as they moved hogs and other animals along the Buncombe Turnpike to markets to the south and east.
-Although frequently short of cash, the family enslaved as many as eighteen people.
+Although frequently short of cash, the family kept as many as eighteen slaves.
 Vance's family had an unusually large library for its era and location, left to them by an uncle.

 At the age of six, Vance attended schools operated by M. Woodson, Esq., first at Flat Creek and, later, on the French Broad River.
 Both were far enough from home that he had to board with others.
 He also was a student at a school in Lapland run by Jane Hughey.

 While a youth, Vance broke his thigh when he fell from a tree.
 This was treated by confining Vance in a box, as was common medical care at the time.
 As a result of this injury, his right leg was shorter, requiring him to wear a taller heel on the right shoe.
 Even so, it was said that Vance had "a peculiar and slightly ambling gait".